OnroerendErfgoed/skosprovider_sqlalchemy/docs/setup.rst

 ===================

 Since Skosprovider_sqlalchemy implements the SkosProvider_ interface with a relational database as a backend, you first need to create this database.
+To do this, please follow the instructions of your database software.
+If you're working with SQLite_, you don't need to do anything.

 .. note::